 Professors and researchers from Canada or Mexico may work in the U.S. under the following conditions:

-- Mexican or Canadian applicant is to work in a prearranged full-time or part-time job, for a U.S. employer (Self-employment is not permitted);
+- Mexican or Canadian applicant must work in a full-time or part-time job for a U.S. employer (self-employment is not permitted)

-- The Canadian or Mexican citizen meets the minimum qualifications for the position as set out by the regulations.
+- Canadian or Mexican citizen meets the minimum qualifications for the position

 Most, if not all the listed professions for which one would qualify as a Professor or Researcher requires a minimum of a Bachelor’s or Licenciatura Degree.
 If a baccalaureate is required, experience cannot be substituted for that degree.
-Some professions have alternative criteria to a bachelor’s degree whilst some professions require experience in addition to the degree.
+Some occupations have alternate criteria to a bachelor’s degree, whilst some other occupations require experience in addition to the degree.